freelawproject/courtlistener/DEVELOPING.md

 1. Commits should represent a unit of work.
 In other words, if you're working on a big feature, each commit should be a discrete step along the path of getting that feature ready to land.
 Bad or experimental work shouldn't be in a commit that you submit as part of a PR, if you can avoid it.
+Often you can clean up your commits with an interactive rebase followed by a force push to your branch.

 1. Your commit messages should use [the format defined by the Angular.js project][format].
 This is pretty easy if you use [this plugin][format-plugin]